 Time missed from work is indicative of the seriousness of your injuries.
-People who take considerable time off work should talk to a personal injury lawyer.
-The attorney will build lost wages and future lost wages into his personal injury calculations.
+People who take considerable time off work should talk to our Towson personal injury lawyers. the attorney will build lost wages and future lost wages into his personal injury calculations.

 Car accidents often cause severe financial hardship.
-They can leave some people temporarily or permanently disabled meaning it’s impossible to return to work.
+They can leave some people temporarily or permanently disabled, meaning it is impossible to return to work.
 Others are forced to take lesser jobs.

 Some Maryland employers will let a worker go for a temporary absence after a car wreck.
-This loss of income has devastating financial consequences for the victim and his or her family.
+This loss of income has devastating financial consequences for the victim and their family.
 Lost time from work is one of the signs you should hire a personal injury lawyer.

 Surgery or Other Medical Procedure After an Accident

 As a rule of thumb, you should hire a lawyer if you required surgery due to the fault of another party who caused an accident.
 Surgery is expensive, particularly if you lack health insurance.
 A broken arm costs on average $2,500 without health insurance.
 A single X-ray can cost up to $200.

 Complicated medical procedures indicate your injuries were serious.
 An experienced Potomac injury attorney will include the medical expenses you incurred and future medical expenses in his claim.
 Insurance companies often dispute costly and complicated medical treatment and fail to factor in future medical costs.